konstantinjdobler/nlp-research-template/README.md

 ### Code style

 We use the `ruff` linter and `black` formatter.
 You should install their VS Code extensions and enable "Format on Save" inside VS Code.

+## Continuous Integration and Deployment

+Our project uses GitHub Actions for CI/CD to automate the building and pushing of our Docker images to Docker Hub.
+This ensures that our Docker images are always up-to-date with the latest dependencies specified in `conda-lock.yml`.

+### Prerequisites for CI/CD

+To work with this CI/CD setup, you need to:

+- Set the following secrets in your GitHub repository:
+  - `DOCKER_REGISTRY`: The Docker registry URL (if using Docker Hub, this is not needed).
+  - `DOCKER_REGISTRY_TOKEN`: Your Docker Hub access token or password.
+- Replace `konstantinjdobler` and mentions of `nlp-research-template` with your own Docker ID in the workflow file [`.github/workflows/docker.yml`](./.github/workflows/docker.yml)

+If you do not want to automatically build and push images, just delete the workflow file.

+### How to Update Docker Images

+To update the Docker image:

+1. Make necessary changes to the `Dockerfile` or update dependencies in the `environment.yml`.
+2. Generate a new `conda-lock.yml` by running `conda-lock -f environment.yml`.
+3. Commit and push the changes to the `main` branch.
+4. The GitHub Actions workflow will automatically build and push the new Docker image to Docker Hub.

+### Docker Tags

+The Docker images are tagged with the PyTorch and CUDA versions extracted from `conda-lock.yml`, as well as a `latest` tag for the most recent build.
+Use the specific tags if you need a particular version of PyTorch or CUDA, or use the `latest` tag for the most recent build.